pinecoders/pinecoders.github.io/techniques/script_description/README.md

 ### Special Characters

-We use a few different [Unicode space characters](http://jkorpela.fi/chars/spaces.html) to indent and align our text:
+We use a few different Unicode characters to build our descriptions:
 - Em space, U+2003 ( )
-- En Space, U+2002 ( )
-- Thin space, U+2009 ( )

-and:
 - Full block, U+2588 (█)
 - Bullet, U+2022 (•)
 - Em dash, U+2014 (—)